taskbar-team/hedera-filecoin-devgrant/README.md

     - Formulate all parameters of Transcript file along with their metadata
     - SDK hierarchy and initial setup

-Information on the specifications can be found at [Milestone 1 - Wiki](https://wiki.3vs.ro/grants/hedera-filecoin/specs-1)
+1. Information on the specifications can be found at [Milestone 1 - Wiki](https://wiki.3vs.ro/grants/hedera-filecoin/specs-1)
+2. Initial setup project along with example can be found in this repository

 - ### Milestone 2
     - SDK – Hedera HFS integration